Courseware/buddypress-courseware-certificate/readme.txt

 Please follow the [standard installation procedure for WordPress plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

-Make sure you also have installed TCPDF plugin, or pdf files will not be generated.
+Make sure you also have installed [TCPDF](http://wordpress.org/extend/plugins/tcpdf) plugin in order to be able to generate pdf files.

 == Frequently Asked Questions ==